alexshpilkin/studies/conres.md

 This text will instead proceed from the lowest level up, describing parts of the [code](conres.fth) in corresponding sections.

+There's nothing particularly non-obvious about this code; given an active imagination, one could even claim it does nothing but mix the well-known ideas of error callbacks and non-local exits in a particular way, any obscure Lisp influences notwithstanding.
+I still think it's remarkable how this particular combination of these ideas achieves a decoupling of error policy and mechanisms in a way that conventional exception systems can't.

 ## Frame stack

 These first two parts are essentially workarounds for inflexibilities in